madprops/blog/docs/armtrak.md

 The admin has more commands to configure search engines and player administration.

-They have the ability to enable the laser picker to any player.
+They have the ability to enable the laser picker for any player.

 Or to give them a specific laser, at any time.

+They can also turn any player into the Skull instantly.

 ---